HNOC Announces Collaboration with New Social Justice Education Center on the 60th Anniversary of School Desegregation

 Explore the history

-Starting in 1990, Tate and The Historic New Orleans Collection have worked together to preserve and share artifacts and memories that tell the story of the historic events of November 14, 1960, and the days beyond.
-Among the current THNOC resources and for those wishing to learn more about Leona Tate and her fellow students in their role as civil rights pioneers are:
+Since 1990, Tate and the Historic New Orleans Collection have worked together to preserve and share artifacts and memories that tell the story of the historic events of November 14, 1960, and the days beyond.
+Among the current HNOC resources for those wishing to learn more about Leona Tate and her fellow students in their role as civil rights pioneers are:

 - Oral historiesOpens in new tab recorded by Leona Tate, Tessie Prevost Williams, and Gail Etiénne-Stripling are part of the NOLA Resistance Oral History Project, a resource for educators and students for study of the New Orleans civil rights story.